Verein für Raumschiffahrt

 In September 1930, before Hitler came to power, the VfR requested funding from the German army.
 Rockets were one of the few types of military development not restricted by the Versailles treaty at the end of World War I, 11 years earlier.
 They received permission from the municipality to use an abandoned ammunition dump at Reinickendorf, the Berlin rocket launching site (Raketenflugplatz Berlin).
 For three years the VfR launched increasingly powerful rockets of their own design from this location.
 Following the unsuccessful Mirak rockets, the most powerful rocket of the Repulsor series (named for a spaceship in a German novel by Kurd Lasswitz) reached altitudes over 1 km (3,000 ft).

-In the spring of 1932, Capt Walter Dornberger, his commander (Captain Ritter von Horstig), and Col Karl Heinrich Emil Becker viewed a (failed) VfR launch, and Dornberger subsequently issued a contract for a demonstration launch.
-Wernher von Braun, who was then a young student and had joined the group two years earlier, was in favor of the contract The group eventually rejected the proposal and the dissension caused during its consideration contributed to the society dissolving itself in January 1934.
+In the spring of 1932, Captain Walter Dornberger, his commander (Captain Ritter von Horstig), and Colonel Karl Heinrich Emil Becker viewed a (failed) VfR launch, and Dornberger subsequently issued a contract for a demonstration launch.
+Wernher von Braun, who was then a young student and had joined the group two years earlier, was in favor of the contract.
+The group eventually rejected the proposal and the dissension caused during its consideration contributed to the society dissolving itself in January 1934.
 The society's demise was also the result of an inability to find funding, and Berlin's civic authorities becoming concerned with rocketry experiments so close to the city.

 The only known VfR rocket artifact is a rejected aluminium Repulsor nozzle which member Herbert Schaefer took to the US when he emigrated in 1935 and which he donated to the Smithsonian Institution in 1978.